 During his exile in the Crimea he converted many people and performed miracles and for this he is also very much loved in the Orthodox Church.

-San Clemente became the patron saint of Velletri because before becoming Pope he had been a bishop in this city that created the cathedral by transforming an ancient pagan temple and which was immediately dedicated to San Clemente.
+San Clemente became the patron saint of Velletri because before becoming Pope he had been a bishop in this city and he was immediately dedicated to the cathedral created by transforming an ancient pagan temple.